ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 configuration directory (*config_directory*) of the configuration repository (note the hyphen as field separator between *release* and *udpate*).
 We will now refer to this directory as *release_config_dir*.

+The files described in the following sections need to be created, with the :ref:`release_periods_file` and the :ref:`process_list_file` required from the setup of the new data release.
+The rest of the files can be generated as the processing gets to the corresponding level.

+The sample files in the following sections can be found in the release_demo directory of the configuration repository.

 .. _release_periods_file: